 Recall how I said an eight-character password gave us 722 trillion possible combinations?
 (722,204,136,308,736, to be exact.)

 A 12-character password results in 19,408,409,961,765,342,806,016 possible combinations.

-There’s no rainbow table big enough, and there won’t be for quite some time.
+There’s no rainbow table big enough for that, and there won’t be for quite some time.
 Short of storing your password unencrypted (which is a huge security no-no anyway), just about any hash will do, salted or not.

-And, bonus: it’s extremely unlikely that a dictionary attack will bother with the assorted combinations to eventually get to whatever it is you put in 12 characters.
+As a bonus, it’s extremely unlikely a dictionary attack will bother with the assorted combinations to eventually get to whatever it is you put in 12 characters.

 Length doesn’t imply complexity.
 There’s a very strong argument that says: